DezJukes/DezJukes/README.md

 - 🌱 I’m currently learning Kotlin
 - 📫 How to reach me: jbryandc08@gmail.com
-- ⚡ Fun fact: The programming languages I have encountered are C, C++, Java, Kotlin.
+- ⚡ Fun fact: The programming languages I have used so far are C, C++, Java, Javascript, Kotlin, Assembly Language.
 <!--
 **DezJukes/DezJukes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.